b4dnewz/keylog.io/README.md

     password: 'pass'
   }
 });
 ```
+By default the administrator interface will have __Basic HTTP Authentication__ with values: `keylog-io`

 ## Options
 For a full list of options see the [default](lib/index.js#L27-L49) options on source code.